 Who is Vicki Lord – Celebrity Hair Stylist?

-Vicki Lord is a session stylist and hair expert for L’Oreal and has present on QVC, and appeared on Sky, The Chrissy B show, and has a whole list of celebrity clients and top brands she works with out of her Kent hair studio.
+Vicki Lord is a session stylist and hair expert for L’Oreal and has presented on QVC, and appeared on Sky, The Chrissy B show, and has a whole list of celebrity clients and top brands she works with out of her Kent hair studio.